 - Jenn W., parent

-- Project-based exploration that encourages in-depth learning while providing meaningful context to core academic skills.
+- Inquiry-based exploration that empowers students to have a voice in their learning while providing meaningful context to core academic skills.

 - Trusting student / teacher relationships, nurtured over the course of two years in multi-age classrooms where children learn from, and with, each other.